thelukeyoung/GoodBlog/index.md

 Works cited
 Forum Privatheit 2018: Shoshana Zuboff keynote speech on surveillance capitalism https://www.youtube.com/watch?v=DeaSxCN2uw8 Greenwald, G. (June 9, 2013) “Edward Snowden, The Whistle-blower Behind the NSA Surveillance Revelations.
 The Guardian.

+##Week 5

+In the readings this week the I found the first article in the LA Times Your job is about to get ‘taskified’ by  MARY L. GRAY to be very interesting .
+In the article, it discussed the movement from the typical nine to five job to more tasked based jobs such as Grub hub where you are paid based off a single task at a rate for that single job.
+This makes it so that people are able to work whenever they need to since the products that these companies sell are basically always in demand.
+The issue with this is job security and steady pay for consistent action.
+As the world becomes more automated the less need there is for these nine to fives with consistent workdays because machines are simply way better at these tasks than us humans.
+However, the skills it takes to do these “taskified” jobs such as intuition when finding a specific building that may be labeled incorrectly is much more suited for human beings.
+This is an issue I believe because it is going to slowly turn human beings into simple tools in specific positions.
+While machines will essentially be working the nine to five jobs.
+A counter to this could be that machines are just taking the less critical thinking jobs such as being a factory worker and this will just push human beings to use more intellect inside of force.
+This would be a valid argument but not everyone is capable of these positions that are able to be automated and I don't believe that just because of that they shouldn't be allowed to have a stable job as the previous generations of workers before they had.
+I believe in capitalism and I do understand that it is the most cost-efficient way to produce goods and transport them is to automate but I believe with greater automatization the less social and human our society becomes.
+It still has yet to be seen what effects of this “taskified” type of work has on the world but there are definitely a lot of concerns.
+The one way I believe we could break up this “taskified” era before it really starts would be creating a system such as a union for these types of companies to create a viable life based off the income as well as some benefits such as retirement.

+Works cited:
+Gray, M. (2016) Your Job is About to Get Taskified Los Angeles Times